 - 33% tax on $3 = $0.99

-- 15% tax on $4 = $1.50
+- 15% tax on $10 = $1.50

-- Net proceeds = $10.51
+- After tax profit = $10.51

+Tax services are not offered through, or supervised by Lincoln Investment, or Capital Analysts.
+The content herein is for illustrative purposes only and does not attempt to predict actual results of any particular investment.
+Tax services are not offered through, or supervised by Lincoln Investment, or Capital Analysts.
 None of the information in this document should be considered as tax advice.
 You should consult your tax advisor for information concerning your individual situation.